sandialabs/chama/documentation/optimization.rst

 placement and type that minimizes impact, where impact can be detection time or some other measure of damage.
-The P-median formulation is written in Pyomo [HLWW12]_ and solved using open source or commercial solvers.
-The open source GLPK solver [Makh10]_ is used by default.
+The P-median formulation is written in Pyomo [HLWW12]_ and solved using an open source or commercial MIP solver such as GLPK [Makh10]_, Gurobi [GUROBI]_, or CPLEX [CPLEX]_.
+The open source GLPK solver is used by default.
 The P-median sensor placement formulation is described below:

 .. math::